Merle Jääger: Acting

 Additionally, Jääger has also appeared in a number of student films and short films, including the role of Eve in the popular 2006 Rasmus Merivoo-directed comedy Tulnukas ehk Valdise pääsemine 11 osas, opposite actors Mart Avandi, Ott Sepp, Vallo Kirs, and Uku Uusberg.

+In 2024, she reprised her role of Eve in Tulnukas 2 ehk Valdise tagasitulek 17 osas, directed by Rasmus Merivoo, which is a feature-length sequel to Tulnukas ehk Valdise pääsemine 11 osas.

 She is a member of the Estonian Theatre Union since 1990 and a member of the Estonian Actors' Union since 1993.